-The best results in trip time and fuel economy are obtained while driving the vehicle at a steady speed.

-- Shift into higher or lower gears (or apply the service brake) to keep engine rpm near the lower end of the optimum operating range. - Avoid rapid acceleration and braking.
+- The best results in trip time and fuel economy are obtained while driving the vehicle at a steady speed. - Shift into higher or lower gears (or apply the service brake) to keep engine rpm near the lower end of the optimum operating range. - Avoid rapid acceleration and braking.

-DO NOT look at the Digital Display for prolonged periods while the vehicle is moving.
-The Digital Display should be referenced only briefly and should not be used as a substitute for observing actual road and traffic conditions.
-Failure to pay attention to the vehicle's road position or situation can lead to an accident and possibly result in property damage, personal injury, or death.
+DO NOT look at the Instrument Cluster Display for prolonged periods while the vehicle is moving.
+Only glance at the monitor briefly while driving.
+Failure to do so can result in the driver not being attentive to the vehicle's road position or situation, which could lead to an accident and possible death, personal injury, or equipment damage.